Paige Bueckers shoots UConn to 94-62 win over St. John’s

 STORRS, Conn.
+(AP) — Injuries forced UConn coach Geno Auriemma to start three freshmen on Wednesday, and the young Huskies were happy to show their coach what the future holds.

-(AP) — Paige Bueckers scored a season-high 32 points and No. 3 UConn beat St. John’s 94-62 as the schools renewed their Big East rivalry Wednesday night.
+Paige Bueckers scored a season-high 32 points, Aaliyah Edwards also set a season best with 22 and No. 3 Connecticut beat St. John’s 94-62 as the schools renewed their Big East rivalry

-The freshman hit 13 of 20 shots, including 5 of 6 from 3-point range, and topped 20 points for the third straight game.
+Bueckers hit 13 of 20 shots, including 5 of 6 from 3-point range, and topped 20 points for the third straight game.
 She also dished out seven assists.

-Aaliyah Edwards added a season-high 22 points and nine rebounds for the Huskies (12-1, 10-0), who have played the required 13 games needed to qualify for the NCAA Tournament.
+Edwards was 9 of 11 from the floor and pulled down nine rebounds for the Huskies (12-1, 10-0), who have played the required 13 games needed to qualify for the NCAA Tournament.

 St. John’s Leilani Correa fell two points shy of her career high, putting up 33 to lead the Red Storm (5-10, 2-8).

-The Huskies played without guard Christyn Williams (16.8 points per game), who sat with a left ankle injury.
+The Huskies played without guard Christyn Williams (16.8 points per game), who sat with a left ankle injury and sophomore Aubrey Griffin played just two minutes after banging her right knee in practice.

+“Obviously Christyn, her being a big scoring threat, having her out, I knew I had to step it up a little big more,” Bueckers said.

 UConn opened the game on a 10-2 run, with six points from Edwards, who got open early and often in the lane.
 The Huskies led 22-12 after 10 minutes, closing the first quarter on a 9-0 run.

-St. John’s shot 52% from the floor in the first half, but trailed 44-24 at intermission.
+“We need to play better defensively, that’s the reason why we were down,” St. John’s coach Joe Tartamella said.
+“We didn’t defend, rebound or take one free throw.”

 Bueckers, who hit her first five shots from the floor, had 18 first-half points.

 BIG PICTURE